MarceauKa/shaark/readme.md

 - [Puppeteer](https://github.com/GoogleChrome/puppeteer) will be used by default to save the webpage as a PDF.

-You can adjust archiving configuration in the settings section.
+You can adjust archiving configuration and test it in the settings section.

 ## Contribute